Clever call-to-action examples that guarantee clicks in 2020

-The main thing you want to avoid in a call to action is becoming longwinded.
-Remember the goal of your CTA, what message you want to get across, and convey it in as concise as terms as possible.
+The main thing you want to avoid in a call to action is becoming long-winded.
+Remember the goal of your CTA, the message you want to get across, and convey it in terms that are as concise as possible.

 One of the best ways to create excitement is to use action words.
-Some common examples of action words include buy, shop, start, now, watch, subscribe, download, sign up, fill out, and order.
-These types of words (also known as “verbs”) not only build excitement but tell your audience how you want them to act.
+Some common examples of action words include “Buy”, “Shop”, “Start”, “Now”, “Watch”, “Subscribe”, “Download”, “Sign up”, “Fill out”, and “Order”.
+These words (also known as “verbs”) build excitement and tell your audience how you want them to act.

 This gives your CTA focus, bringing the entire message together in just one or two words.
 You may find it helpful to write out your action word(s) first, then build the rest of your call to action around that.

-For more tips on creating the perfect call to action, keep reading (see what we did there?).
+For more tips on creating the perfect call to action, keep reading.

 Motivate your audience

-Similar to creating excitement is motivating your audience to go along with your call to action.
+Next you’ll want to motivate your audience to go along with your call to action.
 This is the “why” behind your CTA.
 If your audience doesn’t have a reason to click your call to action, then they’re probably not going to.

 The easiest way to motivate your audience is to offer them something in return.
 This includes things like providing free trials, exclusive offers, and so on.
 Oftentimes, this type of motivation is a unique selling point.
 What can your audience get by clicking your button that they can’t get anywhere else?

-For a more psychological approach, you can implement FOMO or the Fear Of Missing Out.
-FOMO is the idea that what you offering is something that the audience doesn’t want to miss out on.
+For a more psychological approach, you can implement FOMO, or fear of missing out.
+FOMO is the idea that you are offering something that the audience doesn’t want to miss out on.
 Limited time offers are a great way to implement FOMO and motivate your audience.

 Where to use a call to action

-When it comes to where you should implement a call to action, there isn’t a definitive answer.
+There isn’t a definitive answer when it comes to where you should implement a call to action.
 Generally, wherever it feels most natural is likely best.
-You could even apply a CTA several times in the same piece of content, like at the beginning and end of a blog article.
+You could even apply a CTA more than once in the same piece of content, like at the beginning and end of a blog article.

 If you are going to add a call to action multiple times in the same piece, make sure that it’s implemented in a way that doesn’t come across as forceful.
 You don’t want to bombard your audience with CTAs and popups at every turn.
 This will more than likely have the opposite effect you’re looking for.

-This is one of the most popular calls to action examples and for a good reason.
-It incorporates several factors that make a successful call to action.
+This is one of the most popular call-to-action examples of all time, and for good reason.
+It incorporates several of the factors that make a successful call to action.
 Let’s start with that first word: Save.
 As we touched on before, this is an action word, and one of the most engaging ones at that.
 Immediately, it tells people what they can receive by participating in your CTA.

 Next up is 50%.
-Similar to the word “Save,” this tells your audience what they can get from your call to action, which is precisely the kind of information they want before signing up for anything.
+Similar to the word Save, this tells your audience what they can get from your call to action, which is precisely the kind of information they want to know before signing up for anything.